 TOP SALARIES BY STATE FOR FORENSIC SCIENCE DEGREE HOLDERS

 The following information is for Forensic Science Technicians.
 Salary and employment numbers will differ for other career paths.

 Forensic Science Technician

-Forensic Science Technicians help solve criminal investigations by collecting and analyzing evidence.
-They may have a more general role, or else specialize in crime scene investigation or laboratory analysis.
-At crime scenes, they analyze and document the site, plus gather evidence like fingerprints and body fluids.
+Forensic Science Techs help solve crimes because they are able to collect and analyze evidence.
+They may have a more general role, or else they can focus on specific areas like CSI or lab analysis.
+At crime scenes, they analyze and document the site, and they also gather evidence like fingerprints and body fluids.
 In the lab, they analyze evidence using chemical, biological, and microscopic methods.

-Biological Technicians work with biological and medical scientists to help them conduct laboratory tests and experiments.
+Lab Assistants work with medical scientists to help them conduct lab tests and experiments.
 They set up and maintain instruments and equipment, like microscopes.
-They prepare biological samples, like blood or bacterial cultures.
-They may also conduct lab tests and record their findings.
+They prepare live samples, like blood or bacterial cultures.
+Also, they may conduct lab tests and record their findings.

-Chemical Technicians help chemists and chemical engineers perform research and test chemicals.
-They perform tasks like set up and maintain laboratory instruments, prepare chemical solutions, and interpret the results of experiments.
-Many work in testing laboratories.
+Chemical Techs help chemists to perform research and test chemicals.
+They perform other tasks like set up and maintain lab instruments, prepare chemical solutions, and interpret the results of experiments.
+Many work in testing labs.